dougbutner/web-4/README.md

 # #1: Time-issued cryptocurrency (Time Tokens)

-Time tokens are distributed to users based on the amount of time passed.
+Time tokens are distributed to users' wallets periodically as time passes, either automatically, or by a traditional faucet.

 Time tokens allow web 2 and web 3 applications to offer a provably democratic model to their users.